 Draws take place on a Tuesday and Friday, with jackpots rolling over between draws if none of the tickets sold manage to win the Division 1 prize.
-In February 2021, the jackpot managed to roll over to reach a record-high of 210 million Euros (approximately 3.54 billion rand)!
+In July 2022, the jackpot managed to roll over to reach a record-high of 230 million Euros (approximately 3.94 billion rand at the time)!

 There are 13 different divisions in each draw, with varying odds and prizes on offer.
 Look out for regular Superdraws, which boost the top prize to 130 million Euros.
 If the jackpot rolls over enough times, there will be a rare ‘Must Be Won’ draw, in which the entire Division 1 prize will roll down to Division 2 winners, if it is not won on the night.

 Betting on EuroMillions from South Africa is quick and easy, and your bet matches the play method and payouts of the main game, which means you have the same chance to win those multi-million Euro jackpots!EuroMillions results

 Launched around eight years after EuroMillions, Eurojackpot is the second pan-European game that combines entries from players across multiple countries.